Zuppa Inglese, a Lighter Version of an Italian Classic for Feast of the Seven Fishes

 Ingredients

-- one package of tea biscuits/cookies similar to these
+- tea biscuits/cookies similar to these

 - sweet marsala (I love Marsala all’Uovo, but unless you’re in Canada or Europe it will be almost impossible to find)